Azure/azure-sdk-for-java/sdk/core/azure-json/README.md

 #### Include direct dependency

-If you want to take dependency on a particular version of the library that is not present in the BOM, add the direct dependency to your project as follows.
+If you want to take dependency on a particular version of the library that isn't present in the BOM, add the direct dependency to your project as follows.

 [//]: # ({x-version-update-start;com.azure:azure-json;current})